TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/drivers/mmcsd.md

 \endcond

 [TOC]
+\cond SOC_AM62X
+\attention Please note that this driver is supported only on DM R5 as part SBL examples.
+It is not supported on MCU M4.
+\endcond

 Multi-Media Card Secure Digital (MMCSD) peripheral is a driver which provides an interface with storage devices which follows MMC/SD/SDIO protocol.
 The driver supports single bit, four bit and eight bit data lines to communicate with the connected media.

+\cond !SOC_AM62X
 The MMCSD controller provides accessibility to external MMC/SD/SDIO devices using a programmed IO method or DMA data transfer method.
 There are two MMCSD modules inside the SOC - MMCSD0 and MMCSD1.
+\endcond

 ## Features Supported
+\cond !SOC_AM62X
 - Integrated DMA Controller supporting SD Advanced DMA - SDMA, ADMA2 and ADMA3
+\endcond
 - 64-bit data, address width System Bus Interface
 - MMCSD0 supports eMMC 5.1, and also backward compatible withe earlier eMMC standards
 - MMCSD1 supports SD card HC 4.10 and SD Physical Layer v3.01, SDIO v3.00